 In a prospective cohort study, 87 multiparous women who received epidural bupivacaine and fentanyl for pain control during labor and vaginal delivery.
 A loading dose of 0.125% bupivacaine with fentanyl 50-100 mcg.
 Epidural analgesia is maintained using 0.0625% bupivacaine and fentanyl 0.2 mcg/mL.
 The median dose of fentanyl received by the women was 151 mcg (range 30 to 570 mcg).
 The women completed questionnaires at 1 and 6 weeks postpartum regarding breastfeeding.
 Most women had prior experience with breastfeeding, support at home and ample time off from work.
 All women were breastfeeding at 1 week postpartum and 95.4% of women were breastfeeding at 6 weeks postpartum.

-A study at one Italian hospital compared primaparous mothers undergoing vaginal delivery who received epidural analgesia (n = 64) to a random sample of those who did not (n = 64).
+A study at one Italian hospital compared primaparous mothers undergoing vaginal delivery who received epidural analgesia (n = 64) to those who did not (n = 64).
 Mothers who requested the epidural analgesia received an initial dose of 100 mcg of fentanyl diluted to 10 mL with saline.
 After the initial fentanyl, doses of 15 to 20 mL of 0.1% ropivacaine were administered if needed.
 The only difference between the groups of mothers was a longer duration of labor among the treated mothers.
 The quality of infant nursing was equal between the 2 groups of infants on several measures; however, more infants in the treated group breastfed for less than 30 minutes at the first feeding.

 Alternate Drugs to Consider

 1. Reynolds F. Labour analgesia and the baby: good news is no news.
 Int J Obstet Anesth.
 2011;20:38-50.
 PMID: 21146977